 In this example, the cervical spine has made adaptive changes to compensate for the mechanical strain of forward head posture.
 C5, C6, and C7 have undergone arthritic degeneration.
 This patient experienced chronic neck pain and headaches. as well as occasional numbness and tingling into the first two fingers.

 Here's an example of what's often referred to as an S-Curve.
 This patient experienced chronic upper back tightness, difficulty sleeping, and headaches along the back of the head.
 It’s a complicated alignment issue that responds poorly to massage therapy.

 Case Study #3

-While rotational manipulation is ill-advised in these cases, low force, non-rotary techniques and instrument based adjusting may offer relief.
+While rotational manipulation may be contraindicated in these cases, low force techniques utilizing precision instrument-based adjusting can still offer some degree of non-surgical pain relief.